-Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commission.
-Neither the European Union nor the granting authority can be held responsible for them.
+The information, documentation and figures available in this document are written by the TRUSTCHAIN project's consortium under EC grant agreement 101093274 and do not necessarily reflect the views of the European Commission.
+Neither the European Union institutions and bodies nor any person acting on their behalf may be held responsible for the use which may be made of the information contained therein.
 The information in this document is provided "as is" and no guarantee or warranty is given that the information is fit for any particular purpose.
 The user thereof uses the information at its sole risk and liability.
-Moreover, it is clearly stated that the TrustChain Consortium reserves the right to update, amend or modify any part, section or detail of the document at any point in time without prior information.
+Moreover, it is clearly stated that the TRUSTCHAIN Consortium reserves the right to update, amend or modify any part, section or detail of the document at any point in time without prior information.